AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/review-proof-in-web-viewer-extension.md

 1. In the drop-down menu, choose **Enabled only for interactive proofs created from a URL**.
 Interactive proofs created from a ZIP file now automatically open in the Adobe Workfront Review tool, which is a web-based browser.
 Interactive proofs created from a URL still still open in the Desktop Proofing Viewer.
 1. Click **Save**.

->[!IMPORTANT]
+>[!NOTE]
 >
 >This change applies to all interactive proofs in your Preview and Production environments.
 We recommend testing the new experience in your Preview environment before enabling it in Production.
 You can easily switch back to the Desktop Viewer by changing the account setting back to either **Enabled for all interactive proofs**.

 ## Install the extension

-Reviewers and approvers must install the Adobe Workfront review in one of the following browsers:
+Reviewers and approvers must install the Adobe Workfront review tool. in one of the following browsers:

 * [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/adobe-workfront-review-tool/)